Parties Involved:

 Deed of Trust vs. Mortgage

-While both deeds of trust and mortgages are used for lending, they have a few key differences, namely the following points:
+While both deeds of trust and mortgages are used for securing loans, they have a few key differences:

-- Number of parties – Mortgages only involve the borrower and the lender.
-Deeds of trust on the other hand involve the borrower, the lender, and the trustee.
+- Number of parties – A mortgage involves only two parties: the borrower and the lender.
+A deed of trust adds a third party: the trustee.

 Power of Sale Clause